 Meanwhile, our growing number of older people have many long-term health issues to manage.

 All of these things are putting our public services under more pressure.

 Only by joining up all the things that affect our health can we begin to really change them.

 We’ve brought together all of our health and social care services, building them around the individual and the community for better, more responsive care.
 We’re reshaping our system so that everyone can get the same high standards of care and so it is financially affordable into the future.

 But we’re doing a lot more besides.
 Devolution is also giving us a unique opportunity to address the bigger picture, particularly the link between our health and our standard of living.

-We’re working on a number of new plans that support everything from good eating habits and exercise to education and everyone’s ability to earn a decent living.
+We’ve put in place a number of new plans that support everything from good eating habits and exercise to education and everyone’s ability to earn a decent living.

-All of these things will mean we can give children the start they need, support independence in old age, tackle illness earlier on and even prevent it altogether by improving our lifestyles.
+All of these things mean we can give children the start they need, support independence in old age, tackle illness earlier on and even prevent it altogether by improving our lifestyles.